DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Astrid_Mager_def/index.markdown

 still certain barriers to be conquered on the road towards alternative search both in terms of technology and ideology.

-Acknowledgements
+***Acknowledgements***

-The analysis of alternative search engines was conducted as part of the research project “GLOCAL SEARCH.
-Search technology at the intersection of global capitalism and local socio-political cultures” (funded by the Jubiläumsfonds of the Oesterreichische Nationalbank (OeNB), project number 14702).
-I would like to thank the Society of the Query 2\# conference participants and the editors of this volume for their helpful comments and feedback.
+The analysis of alternative search engines was conducted as part of the research project 'GLOCAL SEARCH.
+Search technology at the intersection of global capitalism and local socio-political cultures' (funded by the Jubiläumsfonds of the Oesterreichische Nationalbank (OeNB), project number 14702).
+I would like to thank the Society of the Query #2 conference participants and the editors of this volume for their helpful comments and feedback.

-References
+**References**

 Allhutter, Doris and Roswitha Hoffmann.
 ‘Deconstructive Design as an Approach for Opening Trading Zones’, in Jordi Vallverdú (ed.) *Thinking